 About Fire Core

-- Review of safety and inspection plans, including all art projects that use fire.
+- Review safety and inspection plans, including all art projects that use fire.

-- Assisting the Art Grant Selection Committee and Placement Core with any questions or concerns related to approval and placement of fire art.
+- Assist the Art Grant Selection Committee and Placement Core with any questions or concerns related to approval and placement of fire art.

-- Fire art will be inspected for placement and general safety concerns (e.g. is it constructed using appropriate materials, do you have fire extinguishers).
-Approved fire art will be given a tag – any operation of untagged fire art should be called in to FAST.
+- Inspect fire art for placement and general safety concerns (e.g. Is it constructed using appropriate materials?
+Do you have fire extinguishers?).
+Approved fire art will be given a tag to attach to the fuel tank or regulator; any operation of untagged fire art should be called in to Rangers or Fire Core leads.

-- FAST will also be responsible for verifying during the event that approved fire pits are properly attended, have the proper safety supplies, and that no additional fire pits are created.
+- Ensure that fire pits are properly attended, have the proper safety supplies, and that no additional fire pits are created.

 - We are always looking for a few volunteers to be fire safeties during the burns.
 All are welcome, no previous experience required.
 Sign up to volunteer after you receive your ticket.
 Volunteers must also attend one of the two safety meetings during the event.

 Read the Full Fire Policies for more detailed information.